- The history of ERP systems is normally misrepresented by those with software to services to sell.

 The Focus of ERP Systems

 The relationship between MRP and ERP systems that I have described up to this point could easily lead one to believe that ERP systems were first designed to meet the needs of supply chain management.
 However, the opposite is true.
-In fact, ERP systems were actually designed to first meet the needs of finance and sales, and to a lesser degree, manufacturing and supply chain management.
+In fact, ERP systems were actually designed first to meet the needs of finance and sales, and to a lesser degree, manufacturing and supply chain management.
 When one compares the functionality depth in the SAP ERP modules of Sales and Distribution (SD), Material Management (MM), Production Planning (PP), and Finance and Controlling (FI/CO), FI/CO has by far the greatest depth in functionality.

 The major selling point of ERP systems was not that these systems provided particularly good functionality in any operational area.
 In actuality, they provided very basic functionality in all areas (I will address the notion of best practices in Chapter 4: “The Best Practice Logic for ERP”), but anything that occurred in operations was immediately reflected on the accounting side because all of the applications shared the same database.
-It was an argument tailor-made for executives: they would never have to personally deal with the functionality limitations of ERP systems.
+It was an argument tailor-made for executives: they would never have to deal with the functional limitations of ERP systems personally.
 That is the common issue when the individuals who buy items are different from the individuals who use the item.
 Anyone who has had to use a centrally purchased corporate laptop should have no problem understanding this.